Dr. Messner

 Every course takes you closer to your doctor of optometry.

 We have divided your ICO courses into six tracks.
 Each course will build on one another and bring you closer to your doctor of optometry.
 You will begin in a lecture-laboratory setting and move toward a one-to-one relationship between student and patient during your second and third year.
+Completion of the program prepares students for state licensure and employment.

 Note: For those joining ICO before completing an undergraduate degree, you may also graduate with a Bachelor of Science in Visual Science.
 To learn more about this degree visit our pre-health advisor page.